A sample of Marvelous Island Electronic Dance Music Festival:

 Before asking your question on Erasmusu, you can have a look if we didn't already answer it on Erasmus of Paris ;)

 Erasmus of Paris.fr provides information about accommodation, transportation, main places to see in Paris and its suburbs for students, trainees, young worker or backpacker.
+Erasmus of Paris staff organizes also all year long activities like parties, meetings (Language Exchange, Picnic, Afternoon Snack) and so on.

-To improve the quality of information provided for the student's, trainees, young worker or backpacker on erasmusofparis.fr we're looking for volunteers to proofread our article.
+To improve the quality of information provided for the student's, trainees, young worker or backpacker on erasmusofparis.frwe're looking for volunteers to proofread our article.

 We're looking for: We do look for English native speakers from the U.S, UK, Australia or Ireland.